 If you cannot find something in the Mendik Library, a good next step would be the the New York Public Library.

-Access is limited, however, to individuals who have a NYPL library card (which can be gotten by an individual who lives, works or goes to school in NYC).
+This off-site access is limited, however, to individuals who have a NYPL library card (which can be gotten by an individual who lives, works or goes to school in NYC).

 NYPL Electronic Databases: https://www.nypl.org/about/remote-research-resources